surf-visualization/paraview-course/docs/exercise3.md

 ▶ To achieve this, we need to open the _Time Manager_, which can be enabled from the main menu with __View → Time Manager__.
 In the time manager toolbar, set __Number of frames__ to __100__.

+!!! warning "Time Manager in older paraview versions"

+    In ParaView versions before 5.12 the Time Manager was called the _Animation View_, also available under the _View_ menu.
+It is very similar to the Time Manager in 5.12, but not completely the same.
+So you might have to puzzle a bit how to use it in those older versions.

 ▶ Link the contour iso-surface value to the time sequence by using the blue __+__ button right of the __Contour1__ and __Isosurfaces__ dropdown menus.

 ![](images/animation.png)